 To return to your car, simply turn around the follow the trail in the opposite direction.
 A narrow post that says “Please Stay on Trail” helps to make sure that you don’t miss the turn off for the Jacoby Falls Trail from the road.
 Make sure to look for this easy-to-miss sign as the roadway doesn’t continue back to the parking area.

-Overall, hiking to Jacoby Falls in Loyalsock State Forest is a great option for those looking to view of the region’s best waterfalls.
+Overall, hiking to Jacoby Falls in Loyalsock State Forest is a great option for those looking to view the region’s best waterfalls and those that love great hikes to waterfalls.
 However, make sure you do it during the spring thaw or shortly after a major rainstorm as this waterfall is often reduced to a trickle during dryer months.

 How to Get to Jacoby Falls